portableant/museologi.st/projects/walking-the-landscape.md

 For this project to disseminate the research findings, I created a website following my usual low-cost, sustainable digital humanities approach.
 The website is built using Jekyll, a static site generator, and hosted on GitHub pages and uses the Tachyons CSS framework and has embedded IIIF images, maps, audio and video.
-It is a simple piece of engineering and easy for anyone in the team to learn to update, nothing particularly ground breaking and a pretty common type of research project in archaeology.
+It is a simple piece of engineering and easy for anyone in the team to learn to update, nothing particularly groundbreaking and a pretty common type of research project in archaeology.

 ## Types of content